 Diabetics are at a higher risk of developing an infection and should see a podiatrist immediately rather than waiting a few days to see whether symptoms improve.
 When you have diabetes, Infections are harder to treat and they may lead to severe complications if they’re ignored.

-Treatments for an ingrown toenail include lifting the nail with a splint to separate it from the skin, topical treatments, and oral medications.
-Depending on the severity of your ingrown toenail, you may be a candidate for partial or complete nail removal.
+Treatments for this include lifting the nail with a splint to separate it from the skin, topical treatments, and oral medications.
+Depending on the severity, you may be a candidate for partial or complete nail removal.

 Ingrown toenails can cause a lot of pain and lead to complications if not treated.
-If you’re dealing with the swelling, redness, and discomfort of an ingrown toenail, call one of our convenient locations or book your appointment online.
+If you’re dealing with the swelling, redness, and discomfort, call one of our convenient locations or book your appointment online.